dctacademy/intro-to-git-and-github/README.md

     * commits
 3. Create a new node/react app and push to github

+# Activity 5
+1. Create a new repo on github - sample-mern
+2. Create a new node app - local machine
+3. Create a new react app - local machine
+4. Inside the node app, create a new folder called "client"
+5. Copy contents of the new react app into the client folder

+or

+- Run create-react-app in node app and call it 'client'
+6. Go inside the client folder and remove .git file (Command to remove .git: rm -rf .git)
+(For Windows: rmdir /a .git)
+7. Ignore relevant files in - node app - .gitignore should be at the root of node app

 # Basic Commands 3

 1. Add an upstream remote: ```git remote add upstream ```<admin-repo-link>